All COVID-19 restrictions in Utah have been lifted as the requirements in the “Endgame” bill have been met.

 Utilities (water) services will continue to operate as normal and our water source is not impacted by the COVID-19 pandemic.
 If a resident has concerns about paying their water bill, they should contact the City at 801-446-4357 to work out a payment plan.

-City Hall is open, but visitors are encouraged to wear masks and to use online services:
+City Hall is open from 8 a.m. – 12 p.m.
+Monday -Friday, but will be available for services over the phone Monday-Thursday 8 a.m.- 6 p.m.
+Residents and customers are encouraged to wear masks and to use online services:

 For permits, licensing, or to view application status visit our online portal:

 The South Jordan Public Safety Building has limited hours (8 a.m. – 12:00 p.m.
 Monday-Thursday).